saezlab/omnipath_analysis/README.md

 an 8 digit representation of the date, so every day a new directory will be started (except if you keep running the same session over midnight, then still the old directory will be used).
+The `files.json` file keeps track of the most recent versions of all tables and figures generated both for the Python and R part as well as the earlier versions.

 ## Resource usage